Tips for Taking you Toddler to Disneyland! {Toddler Friendly Rides}

 Other General Tips

 • Familiarize your toddler with all of Disney’s characters before your trip.
 There will be characters walking around the park and photos with them are always great.
 Note that there may be long line-ups and the characters have a very strict schedule for breaks.
 They can and will go on a break even if you are the next person in line.
-Be prepared for disappointment and more waiting after waiting for a while, specially during busy season.
+Be prepared for disappointment and more waiting after waiting for a while, especially during busy season.

 • When you arrive at Disneyland locate the Lost Children center and get a sticker for your child.
 You can put your name and phone number on it.
 (In case your child gets separated from you at any point)